Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime

 \section{The Klein-Gordon Equation}

 The Klein-Gordon equation is a covariant relativistic wave equation that describes the dynamics of a massive or massless spin-0 particle in a particular spacetime.
-The equation reads as follows,
+The equation reads

-where $\nabla_\mu$ is the covariant derivative, $m$ the rest mass of the scalar field $\psi$.
-As the covariant derivatives act to a scalar field $\psi$, they can be rewritten explicitly as the Laplace-Beltrami operator as follows,
+where $\nabla_\mu$ is the covariant derivative, $m$ is the rest mass of the scalar field $\psi$.
+As the covariant derivatives act to a scalar field $\psi$, they can be rewritten explicitly as the Laplace-Beltrami operator as

 Note that the differential operator acts first to the field $\psi$ in the right-to-left order, $\partial(A\partial)\psi=\partial(A\partial \psi)$.